 The School of Mathematical Sciences is a large and thriving research centre.
 Areas of research specialism include Algebra, Number Theory, Analysis, Applied Nonlinear Mathematics, Mathematical Medicine and Biology, Complex and Disordered Systems, Continuum Mechanics, Industrial Mathematics, Quantum Gravity, Quantum Information, Epidemic Modelling, Statistical Shape Analysis, Probability Theory and Financial Mathematics.

 EPSRC studentships will cover all study fees for EU nationals.
 For UK nationals, or EU nationals who can demonstrate a relevant connection with the UK (usually established by being ordinarily resident for a period of 3 years immediately prior to the date of application for an award), it will also provide a stipend for either three or three and a half years, currently £13,726 per annum, increasing in line with the EPSRC rates.
-Students taking projects in statistics or probability may be eligible for an enhanced stipend.
 Details of eligibility can be found from the Office of Public Sector Information .

 School funded studentships and University funded studentships cover all study fees for EU nationals and also provides a stipend for either three or three and a half years at the EPSRC rate mentioned above.